You're accepted! What's next?

 Step 1: Apply for Housing

 Although not required for incoming freshmen, living on campus at LSU is extremely popular.
-If you’re interested in securing a spot on campus, you should apply for housing as soon as you’re admitted.
-Visit the Housing website for more information.
+If you’re interested in securing a spot on campus, you should apply for housing as soon as you’re accepted.

 Step 4: Register for Orientation

 Orientation is required for all incoming freshmen to LSU, and the deadline to register is May 1.
-At orientation you will schedule and test out of classes, meet your future classmates, talk to representatives from your senior college, get your LSU ID, and much more!
+Registration opens in January.
+At orientation you will schedule classes for your first semester at LSU, meet your future classmates, talk to representatives from your senior college, get your LSU ID, have the opportunity to get course credit, and much more!
 Orientation sessions are also available for parents and family members of new students.
-Visit the Orientation website for more information.

 Step 5: Submit all Final Transcripts

 In order to complete registration (Step 7), you’ll need to submit final official transcripts from all schools attended.
 This includes, your final high school transcript, dual enrollment transcripts, and vocational or technical school transcripts.
 A list of all transcripts needed and received can be found in “Documents Received” on myLSU.
 Select “Student Services,” then “Application Status” in the main menu.

 Step 6: Submit your Immunization Records